Catholic Church response to the Medjugorje apparitions: Commission and ruling of the Episcopal Conference of Yugoslavia

 With the possible breakup of Yugoslavia, many Croat church leaders saw the new Marian cult in Herzegovina as both an aid to anti-communist efforts and a potential focus for Croat nationalism in both Croatia and Bosnia-Herzegovina.

-As the Medjugorje events had exceeded the scope of a local event, in January 1987, upon the suggestion of the Congregation for the Doctrine of the Faith, Cardinal Franjo Kuharić and Bishop Žanić made a joint communiqué in which they announced the formation of a third Commission under the direction of the Episcopal Conference of Yugoslavia.
-The bishops would both review the work of the previous commissions and conduct its own inquiry.
+As the Medjugorje events had exceeded the scope of a local event, in January 1987, upon the suggestion of the Congregation for the Doctrine of the Faith, Cardinal Franjo Kuharić and Bishop Žanić made a joint communiqué, in which they announced the formation of a Commission under the direction of the Episcopal Conference of Yugoslavia.
+By doing so, the Congregation for the Doctrine of the Faith removed the matter from the local bishop and placed the decision into the hands of the Yugoslav National Conference of Bishops.

+The bishops of the Episcopal Conference would both review the work of the previous diocesan commissions and conduct its own inquiry.
 The Conference instructed that pilgrimages should not be organized to Medjugorje on the supposition of its being supernatural.
-In July, Bishop Žanić forbade any priests who organized pilgrimages or came there ascribing a supernatural character to the events to celebrate Mass in his diocese, and this until the Commission of the Bishops' Conference completed its inquiry.